Stents When Do You Need a Stent?

 When a stent may not be recommended

-For all procedures, your provider will consider your health, talk to you about the risks, and help you make a decision.
+Your healthcare provider will consider your health, talk to you about the risks, and help you make a decision.